 For older children

-The Oral-B Pro-Health Jr. electric toothbrush is suitable for ages 8-12, although many reviewers say their younger children use it too.
-It comes with two sensitive brush heads but it’s compatible with the full range of adult toothbrush heads for whitening, use with braces, and so on.
+The Oral-B Junior electric toothbrush is suitable for ages 6+ but, due to its plain design, it may appeal to slightly older children and teens who want to do away with ‘babyish’ Disney characters but still want a fun colour.
+It is compatible with the full range of adult toothbrush heads for sensitive teeth, whitening, use with braces, and so on.

 The junior brush pulses every 30 seconds to help children spend the right amount of time brushing each quadrant of their mouth.